PRTTMPRPHT/ratiod/README.md

 ## Limitations

+Currently, the following limitations apply:

-Currently, the extension can display the ratio bar only on feed-style tweets, not on, for example, status pages.
+- The extension can display the ratio bar only on feed-style tweets, not on, for example, status pages.
 This is due to a lack of information about the amount of replies on status pages.
+- The extension currently only works correctly if the language is set to one of:
+    - English
+    - German
+    - Swedish
+    - Spanish
+    - Portuguese
+    - Italian

 ## Installing